The 6 Best Road Cycling Shoes (from Budget to Premium)

 The question is, which position is better?
 This study found that for triathletes, for example, a more rearward position (i.e., closer to the middle of the foot) is better because it reduces strain on the calf muscles.

 According to bike fitter James Thomas, midfoot cleat position also results in lower pressure on the forefoot and improves foot stability.
-He recommends lowering saddle height to keep the movement during the top of the pedal stroke smoother.
+He recommends lowering saddle height to keep the movement smoother at the top of the pedal stroke.

 Lower saddle height also usually results in a lower riding position and better aerodynamics.